-While scientists do not yet understand the trigger that dogs recognize to know a seizure is coming, they do know that the foundation of response training is simple: reward a behavior the dog does (pawing, grabbing sleeve, getting agitated in any way, barking, licking, etc) while the owner is having a seizure.
+While scientists do not yet understand the exact trigger* (see below) that dogs recognize to know a seizure is coming, they do know that the foundation of response training is simple: reward a behavior the dog does (pawing, grabbing sleeve, getting agitated in any way, barking, licking, etc) while the owner is having a seizure.
 This is called a conditioned response.
 A dog trained this way is called a seizure response dog, one that responds to the seizure as it is happening.

 A seizure alert dog is able to predict that the seizure is coming.
 Some dogs appear to have this as an innate ability while others can develop it.
 This is not something that can be trained so far as we know today.
 What may happen over time is the seizure response dog learns to look for smaller and smaller clues (whatever they are) to predict the seizure will happen so they can get rewarded sooner (an example is a dog that is fed on a regular schedule that starts 'asking' for supper earlier and earlier.)
 Some dogs can predict seizures up to 45 minutes in advance.

 (Source: European Journal of Epilepsy Seizure Brown, Steven W, Dr. & Val Strong 1999)

 BC Epilepsy Society defines the difference between the two dogs: